-- If boat turns more easily to the right, move the trailing edge of the trim tab to the right. - If boat turns more easily to the left, move the trailing edge of the trim tab to the left. - Tighten bolt and retest.
+- If boat turns more easily to the right, move the trailing edge to the right. - If boat turns more easily to the left, move the trailing edge to the left. - Tighten bolt and retest.

 REFER TO THE ENGINE MANUFACTURER'S MANUAL IN YOUR OWNER'S MANUAL PACKET FOR COMPLETE INSTRUCTIONS AND WARRANTY.